 3. Keep Sensitive Personal and Financial Documents Secure.
 Most people store personal and financial information on their computer.
 If you do, it’s important to protect your computer by installing a firewall, using anti-virus and anti-spyware software, keeping your browser updated, and securing your wireless network.
 If you are disposing of financial or tax documents, make sure you shred them, and if you are keeping hard copies for your records, store them in a safe location.
 Never carry around your Social Security card.

 4. Protect Your Mobile Device.
 There are great apps available to help you budget, track your finances and even do your taxes on your mobile phone.
 Make sure the apps that you download are from a reputable company and check the ratings and comments to be aware of what the app does and what information it may access on your mobile device.
 You should also secure your device with a strong password and use your phone’s auto-lock feature to protect personal information.

 5. Check Your Credit Report.
 Your are entitled to one free credit report each year, which is compiled from information from the three major credit bureaus: Experian, Equifax, and TransUnion.
 Take advantage of the free report in order to catch any errors.
-If any information has been compromised, set up a fraud alert with the three major credit bureaus to put a security freeze on your files and information.
+If any information has been compromised, set up a fraud alert with the three major credit bureaus.
+A fraud alert will require them to verify your identity further upon application.

 6. Don’t Fall for Phishing Scams.
 These email scams can come from a party claiming to be a trustworthy entity, (e.g., your bank) asking you to click on a link and confirm personal details including address, account numbers, or even your SSN.
 Trustworthy companies would never ask you to provide personal or sensitive information without first signing into your account behind a secure firewall.
 The IRS in particular will never communicate or request personal information via unsolicited email.
 Do not open or forward emails claiming to be from the IRS—forward them to firstname.lastname@example.org.